praekelt/django-formfactory/README.rst

         - success_message: The message string that will be displayed by the django messages framework on successful submission of the form
         - failure_message: The message string that will be displayed by the django messages framework if a form submission fails

-**FieldChoice:**
-    A set of field choices that a populated into `MultiSelect` and `Select` widgets
-        - label: human readable dropdown label
-        - value: the value that will be submitted

-**FormField:**
-    Defines a form field with all options and required attributes.
-Encapsulated by the ``Form`` object.
-        - title: a descriptive title
-        - slug: url friendly identifier
-        - position: the position at which the field should be rendered in the form
-        - form: the ``Form`` object
-        - field_type: a set of field type, defined in the app settings
-        - widget: a set of widgets, defined in app settings
-        - label: the field label text
-        - initial: an initial value the field will be populated with
-        - max_length: the maximum length a value can be
-        - help_text: a helpful string that will be rendered below the field
-        - placeholder: a string that will be rendered as the field placeholder
-        - required: boolean value to indicate if the field is required
-        - disabled: boolean value to disable field (readonly)
-        - choices: a set of ``FieldChoice`` objects
-        - additional_validators: a set of custom defined field validators

 **Wizard:**
     A wizard object that encapsulates a list of forms and actions that will be performed on the WizardView's ``done`` step.